jyelewis/DynamoFlow/readme.md

 ```

 4. Define types for your entities
-    1. Any normal TypeScript type can be used, DynaFlow does not care about the schema of your objects
+    1. Any normal TypeScript type can be used, DynamoFlow does not care about the schema of your objects
     2. If desired, you can use extensions like DFZodValidationExt to validate your objects at runtime
 5. Create [collections](docs/DFCollection.md) for each entity type you have
     1. Collections are used to read & write from your table